 The government says this is now necessary because “grounds for qualifying for asylum have greatly expanded far beyond what Congress originally intended” and that “many petitioners” have exploited loopholes in U.S. asylum laws.
 In fact, the government maintains, U.S. asylum laws “do not offer protection against instances of violence based on personal, private conflict.”

-However, this change alone will potentially affect thousands of people — especially those from Central and South American countries where dangerous gangs pose an ongoing threat and where many women are victims of repeated rape, beatings, other types of violence and/or emotional abuse.
+However, this change alone will potentially affect thousands of people — especially those from Central and South American countries where dangerous gangs pose an ongoing threat and where many women are victims of repeated rape, beatings, and other types of violence and/or emotional abuse.

 According to one estimate, more than 40,000 immigrants recently tried to cross the U.S. border illegally or get through a legal crossing without the necessary documents.
 Although it is impossible to know for sure, it is likely that a good number of them were seeking asylum.